-Teaching at any level is tough work, and early childhood education presents its unique challenges as well.
-An intrinsic passion for teaching is one of the necessary qualities of a good preschool teacher because there are times in every teacher’s career when quitting seems like a good idea.
-Recent reports indicate that up to 44% of new teachers resign within the first five years of beginning their careers in the field.
-With challenges such as low pay, long hours, budget cuts, crowded classrooms, and more, teaching young learners can seem like an impossible task sometimes.
+Teaching at any level is tough work, and early childhood presents its unique challenges.
+An intrinsic passion for teaching is one of the necessary qualities of a good preschool teacher.
+This is because there are times in every teacher’s career when quitting seems like a good idea.
+Recent reports show that up to 44% of new teachers resign within the first five years of beginning their careers in the field.
+Challenges of teaching include low pay, long hours, budget cuts, crowded classrooms, and more.
+All this can make teaching young learners can seem like an impossible task sometimes.
 It takes a true passion for teaching little ones to endure the stressors of the job.

-Small children aren’t always able to communicate what’s going on with them, so it’s pertinent that early childhood educators are particularly observant.
-By watching a child in the classroom day after day, observant kindergarten and preschool teachers can pick up on many important clues about the social, emotional, and developmental wellbeing of a youngster.
-On the other hand, a teacher who doesn’t pay close attention to where a child is in the stages of child development can miss these same clues, and the consequences for the child may be dire.
-Thus, early childhood educators must have a vested interest in the long-term success and wellbeing of their young students and be observant enough to take action on their behalf when necessary.
+Small children aren’t always able to communicate what’s going on with them.
+That’s why it’s pertinent that early childhood educators are particularly observant.
+By watching a child in the classroom day after day, observant kindergarten and preschool teachers can pick up on many important clues.
+These can provide information about the social, emotional, and developmental well-being of a youngster.
+A teacher who doesn’t pay close attention to where a child is in the stages of child development can miss these same clues.
+The consequences of this for the child may be dire.
+Thus, early childhood educators must have a vested interest in the long-term success and well-being of their young students.
+They must also be observant enough to take action on their behalf when necessary.

-A 2015 survey conducted by the National Association for the Education of Young Children (NAEYC) revealed that 89% of those polled recognized compassion as one of the defining characteristics of a great early childhood education teacher.
+A 2015 survey was conducted by the National Association for the Education of Young Children (NAEYC).
+Eighty-nine percent of those polled recognized compassion as one of the defining characteristics of a great early childhood teacher.
 The importance of compassion in an early childhood education setting is two-fold.
 First, it’s critical that children feel safe and cared for in a school environment.
-Not only is a child’s level of comfort and security crucial in and of itself, but it’s also a necessary prerequisite to learning.
-Research supports the idea that students learn best in a non-threatening environment where they feel as if the teacher respects and values them.
+Not only is a child’s comfort level and security crucial in and of itself, but it’s also a prerequisite to learning.
+Research supports the idea that students learn best in a non-threatening environment, one where they feel as if the teacher respects and values them.